Fentanyl Addiction: Symptoms, Causes, Risk, Treatment and Prevention

 Peer Support and Aftercare

-Aftercare services, including ongoing counseling, follow-up appointments, and support groups, help individuals maintain sobriety, address challenges, and prevent relapse.
-By fostering connections, accountability, and continued growth, peer support and aftercare play vital roles in sustaining long-term recovery from fentanyl addiction.
+Aftercare services, including counseling, follow-up appointments, and support groups, help individuals maintain sobriety, address challenges, and prevent relapse.
+Peer support and aftercare foster connections, accountability, and continued growth, playing vital roles in sustaining long-term recovery from fentanyl addiction.

 What is the Effectiveness of Peer Support in Treating Fentanyl Addiction?